henryruhs/ngx-crud/README.md

 abortService->abort(urlWithParams : string) : this
 ```

-Abort requests by their `baseUrl` for enabled services:
+Abort many requests by their `baseUrl` for enabled services:

 ```typescript
 abortService->abortMany(baseUrl : string) : this
 ```

-Abort all request for enabled services:
+Abort all requests for enabled services:

 ```typescript
 abortService->abortAll() : this